 Evy Nigh, Entertainment Editor

 Hi!
-I'm Evy, this is my third year on the ROAR.
+I'm Evy, this is my third year on the Roar.
 I am the entertainment editor and am so excited for my senior year and all it brings!
 I am a competitive dancer and instructor at Heather's dance studio.
 I love music (especially Frank Ocean), my friends, and Spiderman.